thoth-tech/documentation/docs/OnTrack/Data Analytics Platform/T1_2023/T1 Final design Proposal.md

 ## Introduction

-The purpose of this report is to outline the design of a data analytics system that will be used to monitor and analyze student performance in a unit.
-The system will be designed to help tutors and instructors identify students who are struggling and provide them with early intervention and support.
+The purpose of this report is to outline the design of a data analytics system that is planned to used to monitor and analyse student performance in a unit.
+The system is planned to designed to help tutors and instructors identify students who are struggling and provide them with early intervention and support.
 The system will also help instructors identify areas of the course that may need improvement and make adjustments to improve the learning outcomes for students.

 ## Problem Statement